wille/review-app-action/README.md

 - A Kubernetes cluster with Review App Operator installed and configured correctly
 - A `ReviewApp` resource in the cluster
 - Docker registry to push images from your workflow to your cluster pull and run
+- A webhook URL to the Review App Operator, same as `webhook.ingress.host` in the Operator configuration
+- The action secret `REVIEW_APP_WEBHOOK_SECRET` must be set to the same value as the `webhook.secret` the Operator configuration.

 ## Usage